shaivipandey/eas503-notes/chapters/01/numeric_data_types.md

 sys.getsizeof(2**130)
 Out[6]: 44
 ```

-- Both `int` and `float` can store positive and negative numbers
+- Both `int` and `float` can store both positive and negative numbers.
-- `type()` -- used to figure out which type of data type it is
+- The `type()` function is used to determine the data type.
-- `float` can only represent approximations to real numbers because computers have finite amount of memory.
+- `float` can only represent approximations of real numbers due to the finite amount of memory available in computers.
   - `2/3` vs `1/3`

 ```{code-cell} ipython3